-In order to examine signal dependent noise during movements, we computed signal magnitude and its deviation at each time point of movements.
+To examine SDN during movements, we computed signal magnitude and its deviation at each time point of movements.
 Because EMG signals during movements are not stationary, time courses of EMG magnitude were computed as an ensemble average of rectified EMG time course over 40 trials (Eq.
 3).
-Then, time courses of EMG deviations were computed as the root mean square of difference between each one and the ensemble-averaged EMG time course over 40 trials (Eq.
+Time courses of EMG deviations were computed as the root mean square of difference between each one and the ensembleaveraged EMG time course over 40 trials (Eq.
 7).
-Then, EMG deviation at each time point was plotted against EMG magnitude at that time point for each muscle and each movement direction, for each condition of each experiment, and for each subject.
+EMG deviation at each time point was plotted against EMG magnitude at that time point for each muscle and each movement direction, for each condition of each experiment, and for each subject.
 Figure 2 shows plots of a typical subject during a voluntary co-contraction experiment.
 Blue, red, and green dots denote normal, medium, and high co-contraction conditions, respectively.
 In all comparisons, EMG deviation linearly increased with EMG magnitude.
-The mean and standard deviation of correlation coefficients across muscles, subjects and conditions were 0.843±0.092 for extension and 0,821±0.099 for flexion in the target-size experiment, and 0.814±0.087 for extension and 0.814±0.088 for flexion in the voluntary co-contraction experiment.
+The mean and SD of correlation coefficients across muscles, subjects, and conditions were 0.843 ± 0.092 for extension and 0.821 ± 0.099 for flexion in the target-size experiment and 0.814 ± 0.087 for extension and 0.814 ± 0.088 for flexion in the voluntary co-contraction experiment.
 We also computed slopes between EMG mean and deviation for each comparison.
 Figure 3 shows the histogram of the slopes for each movement direction.
-The slopes widely raged from around 0.5 to 3 with a mean of 1.192±0.422, which include the predicted slopes of uniform, Gaussian, and Laplacian distribution (0.58, 0.76, and 1.00, respectively) within the 2SD region, suggesting that the observed linear relationship is not a trivial mathematical result (see Discussion for detail).
-The slopes were significantly larger when muscles were working as antagonists than as agonists for both target size (t-test, t(214) = 4.72; P < 0.0001) and voluntary co-contraction experiment (t(214) = 3.60; P < 0.0005).
+The slopes widely ranged from ~ 0.5 to 3, with a mean of 1.192 \pm 0.422, which includes the predicted slopes of uniform, Gaussian, and Laplacian distribution (0.58, 0.76, and 1.00, respectively) within the 2 SD region, suggesting that the observed linear relationship is not a trivial mathematical result (see DISCUSSION for detail).
+The slopes were significantly larger when muscles were working as antagonists than as agonists for both target size (t-test, $t{(214)} =$ 4.72; P < 0.0001) and voluntary co-contraction experiment $(t{(214)} = 3.60; P < 0.0005).$